 Remember, unless you are physician or healthcare provider, we don’t recommend offering medical advice due to liability.
 If you are, or someone you know is in a medical crisis, you should devote your efforts towards resolving that critical issue by dialing 911.

 The same applies for legal advice.
-Opinions should be stated as such, and it’s totally appropriate to challenge information by posing questions or have an alternative view.
+Opinions should be stated as such, and it’s totally appropriate to challenge information by posing questions or having an alternative view.

 See more information under free speech section below.